GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression

 \paragraph{Regret Lower Bound.} \citet[Theorem 4.1]{wu2024dueling} obtain a regret lower bound of $\Omega(d^{2/3} T^{2/3})$ for $\bm\phi_{i,j}, \bm\theta_\star \in \sR^d$, and a similar lower bound for unstructured dueling bandits has been obtained by \citet[Theorem 16]{saha2021borda}; $T^{2/3}$ stems from the fact that the exploration and exploitation cannot be mixed.
 This suggests that at least in terms of $T$, our \texttt{BETC-GLM-LR} is also optimal.

 However, their lower bound cannot be directly applied to our setting, as our bilinear dueling bandits, in essence, constrain the matrix arm to be of rank-1.
 It is clear that their hard instance, based on the lower bound for stochastic linear bandits~\citep{dani2008stochastic}, cannot be instantiated as our setting.
 We leave obtaining a tight lower bound to future work, considering how even in stochastic bilinear bandits (non-dueling), the lower bound remains open~\citep{kotlowski2019banditpca,jang2021bilinear,jun2019bilinear}.
+It would also be interesting from the curvature perspective on whether the above dichotomy is fundamental, i.e., whether one can derive a regret lower bound that depends on $\frac{(\kappa_\star^B)^2}{\kappa_\star}$.
 A potential starting point may be from the regret lower bound of \citet[Theorem 6.1]{jang2024lowrank}, although they do not consider the Borda regret nor nonlinear link function.

-\section{Preliminary Experiments: 1-Bit Matrix Completion/Recovery}
+\section{PRELIMINARY EXPERIMENTS: 1-BIT MATRIX COMPLETION/RECOVERY}

-In this Appendix, we present numerical results on 1-bit matrix completion/recovery~\citep{davenport2014completion} to demonstrate the effectiveness of \texttt{GL-LowPopArt}; for results in the Gaussian (i.e., linear) setting, we refer readers to the experiments in \citet{jang2024lowrank}.
-The code is publicly available on our GitHub repository.\footnote{\url{https://github.com/nick-jhlee/GL-LowPopArt}}
+In this appendix, we present preliminary numerical results on 1-bit matrix completion and recovery~\citep{davenport2014completion} to demonstrate the empirical effectiveness of \texttt{GL-LowPopArt}.
+For results in the Gaussian (i.e., linear) setting, we refer readers to the experiments in \citet{jang2024lowrank}.
+The source code to reproduce these experiments is publicly available on our GitHub repository.\footnote{\url{https://github.com/nick-jhlee/GL-LowPopArt}}